-Rising health concerns and protein-based diets
+Rising health concerns and protein-based diets.

-Pathogens pose a high danger
+Pathogens pose a high danger.

 It becomes crucial for the meat and poultry industry for testing the presence of pathogens as they are life-threatening.
 The common pathogens found in meat and poultry are salmonella, Campylobacter, E. coli, Listeria, Shigella, and Cyclosporin.
 Of these Salmonella is the most frequently occurring and life-threatening.
 As per a report by the Centre for Disease Control and Prevention, U.S., 1.4 million people are annually affected by Salmonella, in the U.S. alone, and 450 of them lose their life.
 Post-Salmonella, Campylobacter is the second most frequently occurring disease due to contaminated meat and poultry consumption.
 Around 1.3 million people suffer from Campylobacter in the U.S. alone, in a year.
-E.coli as well as a dangerous pathogen that causes blood clotting, as it produces Vitamin K2.
+E.coli as well is a dangerous pathogen that causes blood clotting, as it produces Vitamin K2.

-North American Region is dominating the industry
+North American Region is dominating the industry.

 The North American region is dominating the market as it is the largest consumer of meat and poultry products.
 The North American Meat Institute notes that the U.S.’s annual production of meat was 52 billion pounds in 2017, and poultry production accounted for 48 billion pounds in the same year.
 Among poultry, the chicken was the topmost consumed product with production worth 9 billion, followed by cattle and calves, turkey, and hog.
 The meat industry is dominated by beef production (26.3 billion pounds). accompanied by pork (25.6 billion pounds) and veal (80.2 million pounds).

 The Asia Pacific region is also estimated to show significant growth owing to the rising meat and poultry industry in the region, particularly in countries like China, India, and Vietnam.

 Covid pandemic and Meat and Poultry Testing industry.